 - How does Google protect its infrastructure against hackers and other threats?

 - Can Google delete my data without my permission?

-In general, UC Berkeley Google accounts which include “core” apps: bCal, bMail, bDrive, bConnected Lists, Contacts and Hangouts/Talk, can be used to store and transmit general and Protection Level 1 data, as defined in the Data Use Agreement.
-Any consumer apps you choose to use (YouTube, Blogger, Google+, etc.) are only suitable for general data.
+In general, UC Berkeley Google accounts which include “core” apps: bCal, bMail, bDrive, bConnected Lists, Contacts and Hangouts/Talk, can be used to store and transmit general and Protection Level 3 data, as defined in the Data Use Agreement.
+Any consumer apps you choose to use (YouTube, Maps, Blogger, etc.) are only suitable for general data.
 Read more about keeping sensitive data safe.